-Without having knowledge of what any of the potential changes could mean in terms of dollar amounts, chiefs were asked to surmise what the impact could be if major changes to the salary schedule were adopted by the Judicial Conference of Indiana.
+Without having knowledge of what any of the potential changes could mean in terms of dollar amounts, chiefs were asked in the October 2021 survey to surmise what the impact could be if major changes to the salary schedule were adopted by the Judicial Conference of Indiana.
+Similar questions were asked in the April 2022 survey after specific recommendations were presented along with proposed salary amounts so chiefs could evaluate the impact on their jurisdiction.
+Unless otherwise indicated, information presented in this section pertains to the results from the April 2022 survey.